Property conveyancing Brisbane made simple.

 To draw up a proposed contract for sale, you’ll need to enlist the services of a conveyancer.
 We can help you prepare a contract for sale and deliver much advice regarding the other aspects of the process, pre-completion, and post-completion measures.
 You won’t have to worry about legal jargon or little details – we’ll take care of everything and keep you informed every step of the way.

-Call us today on 1800 518 187 for a free consultation and quote from our experienced property lawyers and conveyancers.
+Call us today on 1800 518 187 for a free consultation on conveyancing in Brisbane and a quote from our experienced property lawyers and conveyancers.

 What is conveyancing?

-Conveyancers are licensed professionals who deliver expert advice and knowledge regarding the transfer of property from one party to another.
-Whether you’re an investment property owner or this is your first residential or commercial property purchase, it pays to understand the process of conveyancing and work with a professional.
+Conveyancers are licensed professionals who deliver expert advice and knowledge regarding property transfers from one party to another.
+Whether you’re an investment property owner or this is your first residential or commercial property purchase, it pays to understand the process of residential or commercial conveyancing and work with a professional.
 A typical conveyancing transaction goes through two main phases: the exchange of contracts and completion.
 Our conveyancers work with you to assist in the sale, purchase, transfer, and lease of both commercial and residential properties.

 When should I engage a conveyancer for property transactions?

-As soon as you’ve decided to buy, sell, or transfer property in Brisbane QLD, you should contact a conveyancing solicitor immediately to set up a ‘pre-purchase contract review’.
+As soon as you’ve decided to buy, sell, or property transfer in Brisbane QLD, you should contact conveyancing solicitors immediately to set up a ‘pre-purchase contract review’.
 Like anything, the quicker you start, the easier the conveyancing process will be for you.
 It’ll also make the conveyancers’ life easier, as they have much more time to work on and prepare any necessary legal documentation.

 What is the difference between conveyancers and lawyers?